kkots/ggxrd_hitbox_overlay_2211/README.md

 ### F1 - GIF mode

-In training mode (only) you can press F1 to enter "GIF mode", which makes the background black, centers the camera on you, hides some of the HUD (you have to hide the rest yourself via Menu - Display settings) and makes opponent invisible and unhittable.
+In training mode (only) you can press F1 to enter "GIF mode", which makes the background black, centers the camera on you, hides all of the HUD and makes opponent invisible and unhittable.
 Press the key again to turn off the mode.
 GIF mode can be broken down into separate toggles for each of its functionalities.
 Section "Hotkey configuration" describes how to configure hotkeys.